oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

                   | " optional"
     TFIELD        = "(&" *tfield* ")"

-An ABNF grammar for JADN-IDL is shown in [Appendix E](#appendix-e-abnf-grammar-for-jadn-idl).
+An ABNF grammar for JADN-IDL is shown in [Appendix F](#appendix-f-abnf-grammar-for-jadn-idl).

 ### 5.2 Table Style
 Some specifications present type definitions in property table form, using varied style conventions.